9f.jpg

 "THE OLD ORDER"

 In 1947 the Annesley-Woodford service was completely recast by the Eastern Region.
 Worked by Annesley men, the freights were both strictly pathed and timed, with a fresh engine waiting for the down working at Woodford, and relief at Bulwell Common for the engine crew.
-These were initially worked by "Austerity" 2-8-0's, but were superseded by Thompson's excellent rebuilds of the "tinies", the class "O1" 2-8-0's.
+These were initially worked by Robinson "O4" 2-8-0's and Riddles "Austerity" 2-8-0's, but were superseded by Thompson's excellent rebuilds of the "tinies", the class "O1" 2-8-0's.

 annesley1954.jpg